crkn-rcdr/cihm-metadatabus/doc/cmr.md

 tagNotebook | array of text |
 tagPerson | array of text |
 tagPlace | array of text |
+hasTags | boolean | flag set in manifest to indicate some image has tags.

 ## Optional Library of Parliament fields